teriyake/Telepath_VCVRack/README.md

 # Telepath (VCVRack)

-*Telepath* is a bi-directional communication bridge between VCV Rack and Unity, enabling real-time interaction between your game and modular synthesizer patches.
+*Telepath* is a bi-directional communication bridge between VCVRack and Unity, enabling real-time interaction between your game and modular synthesizer patches.
 This repo, 1/2 of *Telepath*, contains a collection of VCVRack modules for receiving control voltages from Unity, sending modulation signals back, and streaming audio directly into Unity's audio system.

 The other half of *Telepath* (native plugin for Unity) can be found [here](https://github.com/teriyake/Telepath_Unity/tree/main).